barsoom/ex-remit/README.md

 - [ ] Show an indicator when you've been reviewing for a long time
 - [ ] Indicate when a commit is being viewed by someone (Except by its author?)
 - [ ] Decide whether we want usecs in datetimes or not
-- [ ] Maybe skip NProgress?
-Makes stuff feel slower than it is.

 Last:
 - [ ] Handle missed messages on reconnection (https://curiosum.dev/blog/elixir-phoenix-liveview-messenger-part-4?)